Working Well with Children and Families in Lancashire

 Common Assessment Framework

-The Common Assessment Framework [CAF] is a key tool in the early identification of children and young people and families who may experience problems or who are vulnerable to poor outcomes and underpins the work of Early Help.
+The CAF is a key tool in the early identification of children and young people and families who may experience challenges or who are vulnerable to poor outcomes, underpinning the work of Early Help.

 Referrals to Children's Social Care